felixkuntz/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Felix Kuntz.
+I am a Doctoral Student in Economics at the University of Oxford and a Research Trainee at the European Central Bank.

-I am a graduate student in economics at the University of Oxford.
-I hold a Bachelor of Science in Economics and a Bachelor of Arts in Political Science from Goethe University Frankfurt (Germany).
+I hold a Master in Philosophy in Economics from the University of Oxford, a Bachelor of Science in Economics and a Bachelor of Arts in Political Science from Goethe University Frankfurt.

-Prior to joining the University of Oxford, I worked as a research assistant at the Leibniz Institute for Financial Research SAFE in Frankfurt.
+Prior to joining the University of Oxford, I worked as a Research Assistant at the Leibniz Institute for Financial Research SAFE in Frankfurt.
 Moreover, I completed internships at the Deutsche Bundesbank in Frankfurt, the Permanent Mission of Germany to the United Nations in New York City, and the Federal Ministry of Economic Affairs in Berlin.

-My research interests include Macroeconomics, Heterogeneous Agents Macro, and Monetary Policy.
+My research interests include Macroeconomics, Heterogeneous Agents, and Monetary Policy.

 &nbsp;